opennaslab/kubespider/README.md

 Please refer to [link](./docs/zh/user_guide/trigger_download/README.md) for how to trigger the download.

+## 🙋FAQ

+See the [FAQ](docs/en/faq.md) for more details, and feel free to contribute your questions and solutions.
+Your valuable input will collectively improve the documentation and benefit a wider audience.
+Join us in making a difference!

 ## 🤝 Contribution [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat)](http://makeapullrequest.com)

 If you are interested in participating in joint development, welcome to STAR/FORK/PR, please check [link](./docs/zh/roadmap.md) for Roadmap.